 The compartments are accessible in any position.
 The user has better balance in awkward positions and the load transfers to the thighs when getting low to the ground for those special shots or when gathering specimens.

 It is easy to adapt this ergonomic photography/field bag for photographic or other specific equipment use, by obtaining padded dividers or pouches to keep lenses and other accessories separated.
-B&H and Portabrace are some online resources for camera accessories and inserts so you can customize your BackTpack for your own photography needs.
-Also, ask your favorite camera supplier about inserts.
-When you have a good system you can recommend to others, please email in your photos!
+There are camera accessories and inserts so you can customize your BackTpack for your own photography needs.
+Ask your favorite camera supplier about inserts.
+When you have a good system you can recommend to us and to others, please email in your photos too!

 BackTpack is a back-healthy ergonomic photography/field bag for biologists, archeologists, geologists, engineers, surveyors, and others who carry tools and collect samples in the field.